ME-ICA/tedana/CONTRIBUTING.md

 from within your local `tedana` repository.
 The test run will indicate the number of passes and failures.
-Most often, the failures give enough information to determine the cause; if not, if not you can refer to the [pytest documentation][link_pytest] for more details on the failure.
+Most often, the failures give enough information to determine the cause; if not, you can refer to the [pytest documentation][link_pytest] for more details on the failure.

 #### Changes to documentation